Terms of Business

 12. Separate Provisions

-SIRS reserves the right to decline your instructions.
+13.4 SIRS reserve the right to decline your instructions.

 14. Online Services

-Where information is provided by third parties, or has been compiled by third parties, SIRS cannot be held responsible for any inaccuracies.
-Whilst every effort will be made to insure that information provided is accurate, we cannot be held responsible if this does not prove to be so.
+14.2 Where information is provided by third parties, or has been compiled by third parties, SIRS cannot be held responsible for any inaccuracies.
+Whilst every effort will be made to ensure that information provided is accurate, we cannot be held responsible if this does not prove to be so.

 15. Recheck Procedures